Practical Vim command workflow

 • p: Paste the line we just yanked.

-• ci'Date<ESC>: Change the content inside ‘’, type Date and leave Insert mode.
+• ci'Date: Change the content inside single quote and type Date.

 situation 3